-My son Davide would classify a few of the above sites as "social networks".
+My son Davide may classify a few of the above sites as "social networks".
 He is probably right.
-Anyway, they are far less "social" than other popular sites such as facebook or twitter. or linkedin, or ...
+Anyway, they look far less "social" than other popular sites such as facebook or twitter. or linkedin, or ...
 I currently have no account in any of these.
 Despite owning a smartphone, I have no whatsapp account either (I have a telegram one actually, for quick messenging with selected friends).

 Of course it feels perfectly all right staying out of these "social" tools, and keeping in touch with friends with telephone, e-mail, and occasionally skype.
 Plus, of course, going out and having fun together.
 But, since some friends occasionally ask me why I don't use such social tool or other, I'd like to say a word about this.
 The main reason is that all these "communication services" are provided by companies whose ultimate goal is making profit.
 When we send an e-mail, a file is transmitted from our computer to our partner's.
 End of the story.
 A facebook used is primarily speaking to Mark Zuckerberg, who first writes down and files away everything said, and then maybe relays it to the intended destination, if it suits him.
 Whatsapp does the same, plus collecting information about the user's position, activities, address book...
 When I activated whatsapp on my wife's smartphone and read the list of authorizations I had to give to that app, my hair stood on end!